openharmony/docs/en/application-dev/reference/apis/js-apis-privacyManager.md

 ## BundleUsedRecord

-Represents the application access records of an application.
+Represents the permission access records of an application.

 **System capability**: SystemCapability.Security.AccessToken